open/close all folders

 - Paranoia supplement Acute Paranoia, adventure "Me and My Shadow Mark IV".
 The PCs' mission equipment includes a lightbot named Mikey, who was intended to be a photographer's assistant.
 If the word "light" is used around him he'll start flashing lights in the unfortunate character's eyes, blinding him.

-- Cameras in NetHack do this; the Tourist player-class starts the game with one.
+- Cameras in NetHack do this to enemies; the Tourist player-class starts the game with one.

 - ToeJam & Earl in Panic on Funkotron features Hawaiian Shirted Tourists who use their camera flash as a weapon.

 - The scanner enemies in Half-Life 2 do this if you're looking at them when they photograph you (this is pretty much the only hazard they pose, apart from occasionally giving your position away to a strider).